What Is a Birth Injury?

 - Epidural injuries: These occur when anesthesia causes complications for the mother and child, such as breathing troubles and other health conditions.

-- Folic acid deficiency: This condition is linked to birth defects like spina bifida or anencephaly (infant is missing parts of brain and skull).
-This condition can be prevented by taking folic acid supplements.
+- Folic acid deficiency: Linked to birth defects like spina bifida or anencephaly (infant is missing parts of brain and skull), this condition can be prevented by taking folic acid supplements.

 - Infant cervical dystonia: This causes the muscles in the head and neck to contract involuntarily.
 Newborns may develop cervical dystonia if they suffer from a brain injury or a stroke.

-- Meconium Aspiration Syndrome (MAS): This condition occurs when the infant passes its first stool in utero instead of passing it after delivery and breathes some of it in at delivery.
+- Meconium aspiration syndrome (MAS): This condition occurs when the infant passes its first stool in utero instead of after delivery and breathes some of it during childbirth.
 This can lead to difficulty breathing, lung damage, or even death.

 Signs and Symptoms of Birth Injuries